RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Numerical resolution and code structure

-where $E_p$, $F_p$ and $S_p$ are the $p^{th}$ component of the Euler variables, flux and source vectors.
-The exact expression of each one of above quantities in cylindrical coordinates is provided in Appendix \ref{app:conservative form variables}.
+where $E_p$, $F_p$, and $S_p$ are the $p^{th}$ component of the Euler variables, flux, and source vectors.
+The expression of these quantities in cylindrical coordinates is provided in Appendix \ref{app:conservative form variables}.
 We use a cell-centred formulation that is variables are defined by their mean value over finite volumes.
-This immediately implies that triple integrals are simply approximated on elementary volumes as following: $\iiint\limits_{\mathcal{V}_{i,j,k}} f(E_p)\, d \tau \approx \overline{f}(E_p) \, \mathcal{V}_{i,j,k}$ where $\overline{f}(E_p)$ is the mean value of function $f$ in the elementary cell of respective volume $\mathcal{V}_{i,j,k}$.
-When there is no risk of confusion, we will use in the rest of this paper the notation $f(E_p)=\overline{f}(E_p)$.
+This implies that triple integrals are simply approximated on elementary volumes as follows: $\iiint\limits_{\mathcal{V}_{i,j,k}} f(E_p)\, d \tau \approx \overline{f}(E_p) \, \mathcal{V}_{i,j,k}$ where $\overline{f}(E_p)$ is the mean value of function $f$ in the elementary cell of respective volume $\mathcal{V}_{i,j,k}$.
+For conciseness, we will use the notation $f(E_p)=\overline{f}(E_p)$ throughout the rest of this paper.
 On the other hand, the incoming fluxes are decomposed as elementary fluxes in each cell surface element.
-Considering above statements the flux and source terms of Eq. \ref{Eq:conservative form} can be rewritten as:
+Considering the above statements, the flux and source terms of Eq. \ref{Eq:conservative form} can be rewritten as:

 where $\vec{n}_s$ is the outward unit normal vector to surface $A_s$.
-Accounting for above approximations the conservative form of the evolution Eqs. \ref{Eq:conservative form} can be simply written:
+Accounting for the above approximations, the conservative form of the evolution Eqs. \ref{Eq:conservative form} can be simply written:

-In Fig. \ref{fig:elementary cell}, we pictured an elementary cell, its respective 6 surface elements in cylindrical coordinates, and in the caption we provided the analytical expressions of the elementary volume and of all six surface elements.
+The 2D and 3D versions of \rossbi{} solve the above equations in a polar and cylindrical coordinate system, respectively.

-For next, except Sect. \ref{subsec:mesh}, and in order to avoid misunderstanding, we will only treat the 1D case, which is easily generalised to three dimensions.
-Thus $E_p(i)$ is the value of Euler variable $p$ at cell i.
-In following subsections we explain in detail how the set of Eqs. \ref{Eq:compact form} was solved.
+For the sake of conciseness, in next sections we will only treat the 1D case, which is easily generalised to three dimensions.